Good Day Clients & Partners,

 Air Freight

-All operations running smoothly with no mentionable delays.
+Operations are running smoothly with no significant delays.

 Sea Freight